This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \frac{dE}{dt} + p\frac{dV}{dt} = \frac{dQ_T}{dt} + \mu\frac{dN}{dt}. \end{align} \]

-With the equations (5.149) and (5.154) follows
+With Eqs.
+(5.149) and (5.154), it follows

 \[ \begin{align} c^{(V)}m\frac{dT}{dt} + c^{(V)}T\frac{dm}{dt} + p\frac{dV}{dt} &= \frac{dQ_T}{dt} + T\left(\frac{C^{(v)}}{N} - \frac{S}{N} + k_B\right)\frac{dN}{dt}\nonumber\\ &= \frac{dQ_T}{dt} + T\left(\frac{C^{(v)}}{N} - \frac{S}{N} + \frac{pV}{NT}\right)\frac{dN}{dt}. \end{align} \]